HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   image="most-color-stops.png",
   classes="height-16vw-122px",
-  caption="The linear gradient with the most color stops.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=100
+  caption="The linear gradient with the most color stops.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues, shading from a dirty goldenrod to greenish-blue to salmon to burnt orange.", width=600, height=100
 ) }}

-{# TODO: (Authors) I think the figure caption can be expanded to say it goes from ugly yellow to blue to pink to orange... #}

 ## Layout